-This guide provides a step-by-step roadmap on how to build and sustain diversity in your organization, with practical tips, strategies, and examples.
+This guide provides a step-by-step roadmap on how to build and sustain diversity in a way that strengthens alignment, improves execution consistency, and supports better organizational outcomes.

 Before implementing any diversity initiatives, you need to understand your starting point.